cliffordsnow/newUsers/WelcomeMessage.md

 If you have any questions at all, we can help out: you think you might have broken something, you’re in doubt how to map something particular, or you just want to know more about OpenStreetMap, contact us!

-Here’s some useful things to get you started:
+Here are some useful things to get you started:

 * A lot of information about mapping is available on our [wiki-pages](http://wiki.openstreetmap.org/).
 If you don’t find how to map something within the editor of your choice, the quickest solution is look at [Map Features](https://wiki.openstreetmap.org/wiki/Map_Features) on the wiki.
 For more complicated questions you can search in or post on the [Help-site](http://help.openstreetmap.org) or ask [the forum](http://forum.openstreetmap.org/viewforum.php?id=20).
 * [learnOSM](http://learnosm.org) is a good place to learn more about OSM.
 Instructions are available for using the iD browser editor and the more advanced JOSM editor.